cchevale/tutorials/neo4jDesktop/README.md

 Neo4j is only a possible "brick" in your digital workflow.
 The brick that stores your data in a structured form, but not your files (scans, transcripts, etc.).
 Neo4j Desktop is a piece of software developed by the neo4j company, that allows you to:

 * interact with a local (or online) DBMS using `Cypher`
-* manage your graph databases (you can create DBMS, create and refactor entities, delete, cump and clone your DBMS)
+* manage your graph databases (you can create DBMS, create and refactor entities, delete, dump and clone your DBMS)
 * manage neo4j Desktop `Apps` & plugins
 * manage files like `.csv` or `cypher` files
 * get help